hagbardc23/nd082-Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 ![Image](terraform-apply-output.jpg)

-> If everything run well, with `terraform output` you can get information abour full qualified domain name (FQDN) and server ip adress, where applicaiton is running.
+> If everything run well, with `terraform output` you can get information about full qualified domain name (FQDN) and server ip adress, where applicaiton is running.
 Put either FQDN or ip adress in the browser adress field and send an HTTP Request.
 The site responds with a Hello World Greeting.
 ![Image](browser-window-output.jpg)